rehierl/abstract-properties/11-0-abstract-properties/1-1-types-of-properties.md

    | c1 - c2 - c3 |
 ```

-For example, given the side scroller, and assuming that the properties that
+For example, assuming a side scroller world, and assuming that the properties
-are defined by each cell all are **properties of the same kind**, one can
+that are defined by each cell all are **properties of the same kind**, one
-simply **count** the number of those properties with which each cell is
+can simply **count** the number of those properties with which each cell is
 associated.
 Based on that, cell `c3` can be said to be associated with `3`
 such properties.

+Note that the counting of such properties seems intuitively possible, which is
+why this can be understood as a pointer to "types of properties".
+After all,
-Note that one doesn't usually count things that have nothing in common.
+one doesn't usually count things that have nothing in common.

 ```
 (height)     (cursor)